Verpitek/PanSpark/PANSPARK_MANUAL.md

 3. `MATH` OpCode: Add them together and store in `result`
 4. `PRINT` OpCode: Display the `result` (which is `30`)

-> **ℹ️ INFO:** The `>>` symbol means "pipe this to" or "store in".
+> **INFO:** The `>>` symbol means "pipe this to" or "store in".
 It's the arrow that shows where data flows!
 Every line starts with an OpCode that describes what to do.

 ---